lolipopluxury/Diary-of-taro/README.md

   wxcloud
   wxplugin
 ```
-Wait for a few minitues to finalise the setting.
+Wait for a few minitues to finalise the setting. **In rest part of the diary, we will build a miniprogram on wechat and hightlight the traps when using this framework**
 ```
 PS D:\Taro> taro init myApp
 �👽 Taro v2.1